 Markets and business models

 Users can create many markets in different categorized geographical regions.
-In this section, you will learn about how to associate merchants, price lists, inventory models, or customer groups to markets and how these associations determine the business model structure.
+In this section, you will learn how to associate merchants, price lists, price list schedulers, inventory models, or customer groups to markets and how these associations determine the business model structure.

 Markets

 A market refers to a location in a geographical region where merchants can sell items and customers can purchase.
-An organization may have one or more markets associated with SKUs, price lists, stock items, and more.
+An organization may have one or more markets associated with SKUs, prices, stock items, and more.
 A market comprises a merchant, an inventory model, and a price list.
-You can also associate it with a customer group and, for each market, you can select an optional geocoder and tax calculator.
+You can also associate it with a customer group and, for each market, you can optionally define a geocoder, a tax calculator, one or more price list schedulers, and one or more stores that map the market's physical point of sales.

-A market is associated with a merchant who is the legal entity of the market.
+The merchant is the legal entity of the market.
 The price list includes the prices that apply to SKUs in the market and defines their currency.
+The original price list associated with a market can be optionally overridden, for a specific time window (e.g. changing the price of a subset of products for seasonal sales), by a different one associated with a price list scheduler.
 The inventory model determines how the inventory is provided in the market.

 When obtaining an access token, a market scope will be specified to filter the defined market's resources.
+If you put a store in scope, there's no need to specify the associated market, which is inherited from the store itself.
 Customer groups allow customers to have access to private markets and promotions.

 Markets can be enabled/disabled and this feature can come in handy in many use cases (e.g. temporarily activating specific/private sales, preparing and testing new markets launch/switch, and more).
 Your pricing plan limits refer to active (i.e. enabled) markets only.
-If you've reached your plan's limit in terms of the number of markets, make sure to disable one of the active markets before enabling a new one.
+If you've reached your plan's limit regarding the number of markets, disable one of the active markets before enabling a new one.

 Business models